jalama/drupdates/README.md

 Settings Format:

-Each setting in the YAML file needs to look like this or it will be assumed to be blank (ie "").  *notes on what each line means for clarities sake*
+Each setting in the YAML file needs to be a dictionary with the following keys.
+Each setting should formatted like below or it will be assumed to be blank (ie "") there are notes on what each line means for clarities sake.

 ```
 setting: the name of the setting